CB-Public/natflix/README.md

 Ich habe eine Seite über imdb mit der omdb-api erstellt.
 Markieren Sie auch Ihre persönlichen Lieblingsfilme, -serien oder -spiele!
-Der Api-Schlüssel wurde mit einer Temp-Mail erstellt - also macht was ihr wollt. ┗|｀O′|┛ Ps.: Responsive ist in Arbeit!
+Der Api-Schlüssel wurde mit einer Temp-Mail erstellt - also macht was ihr wollt. ┗|｀O′|┛

 ---------------------------------------

 I have created a page about imdb with the omdb-api.
 Also mark your personal favorite movies, series or games!
 The api key was created with a temp mail - so do what you want. ┗|｀O′|┛
-Ps: Responsive is in the working!

 ## Erstellt wurde es mit: